monikagonciarz/AI4EO_final_project/README.md

 <br>

-To better understand the separability of classes, feature space clustering plots (inspired by the Balaji, 2022 paper) were created using reflectance values from Band 3 and Band 8.
+To better understand the separability of classes, **feature space clustering plots** (inspired by the Balaji, 2022 paper) were created using classification values from K-Means computed with all 3 bands and both the NDWI and NDVI masks.
 The plots below show the pixel distribution and cluster centers in 2D space:

 <br>